-Figure 15.
-The power spectra of many left- and right-going scans for 33 minutes of observation at 150 GHz.
-For this period, as reported by MERRA-2, there was a northwesterly wind at $h=1\,\mathrm{km}$ with speed $v_w=25\,\mathrm{m/s}$ and bearing $\phi_w=293^\circ$ while ACT was scanning centered at azimuth $\phi=40^\circ$ .
+FIG. 15.
+The average power spectrum of all individual detectors for many left- and right-going scans for 33 minutes of observation at 150 GHz.
+For this period, as reported by MERRA-2, there was a northwesterly wind at h = 1 km with speed $v_w = 25$ m/s and bearing $\phi_w = 293^\circ$ while ACT was scanning centered at azimuth $\phi = 40^\circ$.
 The thin lines show the spectra for each 60°-wide scan, and the thick lines show the median spectrum for each direction.
 The inset shows the estimated array-relative atmospheric velocity, which explains the difference in the spectra.
 Left-going scans correspond to a northwest-going motion tend to move through the atmosphere more quickly, which causes their spectrum to shift to the right and the 1/f knee frequency to increase.
 The opposite is true for right-going scans.